BuildMetricLab

 Permits are required for almost all structural, electrical, plumbing, and HVAC work; pulling a permit also covers your homeowner's insurance in most states.
 Owner-builder rules vary by jurisdiction.
 When in doubt, file a pre-application question with your local building department — early clarity is cheaper than a corrective inspection.

-Before you order
+Before you commit

 Adjusting the defaults

 Every input in this calculator is editable.
-Enter your own dimensions, supplier prices, and wastage allowance — the output recalculates instantly.
+Enter your own materials, labor, equipment, fees, and contingency figures — the output recalculates instantly.
 If the defaults feel off for your region or project type, your own numbers always override them.

 Using this build project budget calculator alongside other BuildMetricLab tools

 This calculator works best as part of a planning workflow.
-Pair the quantity with our project contingency, labor-hours, and material-cost calculators to build a complete estimate before you pick up the phone to a supplier.
+Pair this budget with our material-cost, labor-cost, and build-timeline calculators to build a complete picture before you commit.
 All BuildMetricLab tools run entirely in your browser — no sign-up, no data sent anywhere, and every formula is shown on-page so you can audit the math.

 Sources & methodology